zipper97412/openshift-origin/README.md

 11. openshiftPassword: Password for OpenShift login
 11. enableMetrics: Enable Metrics - value is either "true" or "false"
 11. enableLogging: Enable Logging - value is either "true" or "false"
+11. enableCNS: Enable Container Native Storage (CNS) - value is either "true" or "false".
+If set to true, 3 additional nodes will be deployed for CNS
 12. sshPublicKey: Copy your SSH Public Key here
 14. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
 15. keyVaultName: The name of the Key Vault you created
 16. keyVaultSecret: The Secret Name you used when creating the Secret (that contains the Private Key)
 18. enableAzure: Enable Azure Cloud Provider - value is only "false".
 When Azure Cloud Provider is supported in Azure Stack, this will be updated
-18. aadClientId: Azure Active Directory Client ID also known as Application ID for Service Principal
+18. aadClientId: Currently not used.
+Place holder for when Azure Cloud Provider is supported in Azure Stack.
+Azure Active Directory Client ID also known as Application ID for Service Principal
-18. aadClientSecret: Azure Active Directory Client Secret for Service Principal
+18. aadClientSecret: Currently not used.
+Place holder for when Azure Cloud Provider is supported in Azure Stack.
+Azure Active Directory Client Secret for Service Principal
 17. defaultSubDomainType: This will either be nipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
 18. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
 If you selected nipio above, then this field will be ignored